alexein777/neural-style-transfer/README.md

 ## Acknowledgements

-Check out some other cool repos on Neural Style Transfer, like https://github.com/gordicaleksa/pytorch-neural-style-transfer (hyperparameter values used in this repo are inspired by @gordicaleksa's work).
+Check out some other cool repos on Neural Style Transfer, like https://github.com/gordicaleksa/pytorch-neural-style-transfer (hyperparameter values used in this repo are inspired by Aleksa Gordić's work).